AndyRivenes/OLF/README.md

 OLF requires the setting of module and action to be effective, the ILO is the best suited utility to provide that functionality.

-The OLF has been moved to Git ...
+The OLF project has been moved to GitHub at https://github.com/AndyRivenes/OLF

 The OLF provides the ability to support the following instrumentation categories: